How to list all matched instances of a value in Excel?

 2. Keep selecting the result cell, then drag the Fill Handle down to get the other matched instances.

 You can easily find and list the first matched instance of a value with the Look for a value in list function of Kutools for Excel without remembering formulas.
 Please do as follows.

-1. Select a blank cell you will place the first matched instance, then click Kutools > Formula Helper > Look for a value in list.
-See screenshot:
+1. Select a blank cell you will place the first matched instance, then click Kutools > Formula Helper > Formula Helper.

-2. In the Formula Helper dialog box, you need to:
+2. In the Formulas Helper dialog box, you need to:

-Then the first matched instance of the given value is listed in selected blank cell immediately as below screenshot shown.
+Then the first matched instance of the given value is listed as below screenshot shown.

 or post as a guest, but your post won't be published automatically.